purescript-halogen/purescript-halogen-template/README.md

 If you're using an [editor](https://github.com/purescript/documentation/blob/master/ecosystem/Editor-and-tool-support.md#editors) that supports [`purs ide`](https://github.com/purescript/purescript/tree/master/psc-ide) or are running [`pscid`](https://github.com/kRITZCREEK/pscid), you simply need to keep the previous `npm run serve` command running in a terminal.
 Any save to a file will trigger an incremental recompilation, rebundle, and web page refresh, so you can immediately see your changes.

-If your workflow does not support automatic recompilation, or if you add, remove, or modify module names, then you will need to manually re-run `npm run build`.
+If your workflow does not support automatic recompilation, then you will need to manually re-run `npm run build`.
+Even with automatic recompilation, a manual rebuild is occasionally required, such as when you add, remove, or modify module names, or notice any other unexpected behavior.

-:warning: `purs ide` only rebuilds one module at a time, so sometimes the bundle will end up in an inconsistent state, resulting in runtime errors.
-This occurs when a change is made in one module that breaks other modules that depend on it.
-The solution is to run a full build (`npm run build`) when a change like this is made, as the compiler will force you to resolve those errors.

 ### Production